How to use Window functions in Apache Spark

 ~~~~

-This same example using Window is much simpler since we only have to define the window in which we want to apply the function and then create the variable using the over() function indicating the window we want to use for the calculation:
+When using Window with this same example, the process is much simpler.
+We only need to define the window in which we want to apply the function and then create the variable using the over(), indicating the window we want to use for the calculation:

 ~~~~ python